tauri-apps/plugins-workspace/plugins/fs/permissions/autogenerated/reference.md

 This default permission set prevents access to critical components of the Tauri application by default.

-On Windows the webview data folder access is denied.
+- On Windows the webview data folder `$APPLOCALDATA/EBWebView` access is denied.
+- On Linux the webview data folder `$APPLOCALDATA` access is denied.

 #### This default permission set includes the following: